 Auxiliary Heat, Backup Heat, and Emergency Heat: Is There a Difference?

-Furthermore, Auxiliary heat will automatically turn on at a certain temperature.
+Furthermore, Auxiliary heat will automatically turn on at a specific temperature.
 Emergency heat should be manually turned on by the homeowner if there is a problem with the heat pump.
 If emergency heat turns on automatically, your heat pump may be damaged or broken.

 Emergency Heat Explained